mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   CoreSeismogram to build a
   completely different framework.

+| We emphasize here that users should normally expect to only interact with
+  the *TimeSeries* and *Seismogram* objects.
+The lower levels sometimes but not always have python bindings.

 | The remainder of this section discusses the individual components in
   the class hierarchy.